 There is definitely something cool about iconic designs that have been part of our lives, take us to specific memories, and remind us of certain moments, shared cultural values, and even identity traits.
 Iconic brands and designs carry an extra symbolic meaning, being consequently considered cool by many people.

 A good example of a design that became iconic is Coca-Cola.
-Years pass, and Coca-Cola's strong red and distinct logo are immediately recognized worldwide.
+Years pass, and Coca-Cola's strong red and distinct logo are immediately recognised worldwide.
 The design has not suffered drastic changes and has conquered an iconic status.

 High-status designs are cool because they transmit exclusivity.
 These designs communicate a lifestyle and a status that is not available for everyone, consequently making it more luxurious, desirable and thus enhancing the perception of coolness.